Nancy Pelosi: China/Hong Kong/Taiwan

+After the 1989 Tiananmen Square protests, Pelosi sought to take a harsher position toward China than President George H.W.
+Bush.
+With the support of Senate Majority Leader George Mitchell, she took a lead role for the Democrats in criticizing Bush's China policy.
+Pelosi's view was that Congress should oppose the annual presidential waiver for China under the Jackson-Vanik Amendment, an amendment to the Trade Act of 1974 that required the president to inform Congress if he intended to waive the Act to have a most favored nation trading relationship with a non-market economy.
+Pelosi said that if China's economy suffered, Chinese people would be unhappy with their government and this would serve to advance democracy in China.

-Since the 1989 Tiananmen Square protests, Pelosi has opposed expanding trade relationships with China until it improves its human rights record.
-As part of a Congressional delegation she unfurled a banner in the square in 1991, provoking a confrontation with Chinese police.
-Pelosi advocated for Chinese political prisoners and dissidents to be able to come to the United States.
-In 1999, ahead of Chinese Premier Zhu Rongji's visit to the US for talks over World Trade Organization admission for China, Pelosi called on President Clinton and Vice President Gore to ask Zhu to recognize the 1989 protests as a pro-democracy effort.
+As part of a congressional delegation, Pelosi unfurled a banner in Tiananmen Square in 1991, provoking a confrontation with Chinese police.
+She advocated for Chinese political prisoners and dissidents to be able to come to the U.S. In 1999, ahead of Chinese premier Zhu Rongji's visit to the U.S. for talks over World Trade Organization admission for China, Pelosi called on President Clinton and Vice President Gore to ask Zhu to recognize the 1989 protests as a pro-democracy effort.

 In 2008, after a meeting with the Dalai Lama and officials in the Tibetan government-in-exile, Pelosi criticized the People's Republic of China for its handling of the unrest in Tibet; addressing a crowd of thousands of Tibetans in Dharamsala, India, Pelosi called on "freedom-loving people" worldwide to denounce China for its human rights abuses in Tibet.
 The same year, Pelosi commended the European Parliament for its "bold decision" to award the Sakharov Prize for Freedom of Thought to Chinese dissident and human rights activist Hu Jia, and called upon the Chinese government "to immediately and unconditionally release Hu Jia from prison and to respect the fundamental freedoms of all the people in China."

 In 2010, Pelosi backed a bill naming China a currency manipulator, which would appease exporters.

 Pelosi criticized the imprisonment of Hong Kong democracy activists in August 2017 for their roles in a protest at the Civic Square in front of the Central Government Complex in Hong Kong.
 She called the ruling an injustice that should "shock the conscience of the world".

 Before the Trump administration took concrete measures against China in late March 2018, Pelosi and other Democratic leaders pressed Trump to focus more on China and impose real punishments, such as fulfilling his own campaign commitments to name China a currency manipulator and stop China from pressuring U.S. tech companies into giving up intellectual property rights.
 Pelosi urged Trump to take a strong stand against unfair market barriers in China.

 In September 2019, Pelosi met with Hong Kong pro-democracy activist Joshua Wong on Capitol Hill; Chinese media responded by accusing Pelosi of "backing and encouraging radical activists".